ianniscamillieri/labaleine/README.md

-# La Baleine Welcome Page
+# La Baleine Mini-Site

+The temporary "Welcome" landing page for La Baleine is changing to a few pages mini-site…

-This is a temporary welcome page for La Baleine, located in Marseille, France.
+La Baleine, is a cinéma and French bistrot, located in Marseille, South France.